Grand251/TRM/README.md

 This repository is ONLY for tracking/merging source files.
 It should NOT be used inside of your workspace.

-Begin by cloning the reposity OUTSIDE of your workspace.
+Begin by cloning the reposity to a location OUTSIDE of your workspace.

 Create your own branch!
 This allows for proper merging of your files!